wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Returned values will not alter args of later executed callbacks.

+Returning any non nil value will cause **MC_POST_GET_COLLECTIBLE** to be skipped.

 ???+ bug
     Returning a value that is not a table or nil will cause the game to crash.

 ???+ warning "Warning"
     The last callback to return a valid return value wins out and overwrites previous callbacks' return values

+???- info "Notes"
+    **ItemPoolType** always refers to what the original requested item pool was, regardless of whether or not Chaos has meddled with the item pools.
+However, you can know which item pool is actually going to be used by checking what [ItemPool::GetLastPool()](../ItemPool.md#getlastpool) returns.

 |DLC|Value|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|:--|